Benjamin Tompkins

 F, b.
 20 January 1880, d.
 20 January 1923

 Ella was born on 20 January 1880.1 She was the daughter of Richard Ford Jackson and Mary Ann E. Donaldson.
-She married George Taylor Scott, son of Samuel C. Scott and Rebecca E. Kelly, on 23 December 1894 at Taylor, Florida, United States.2 Ella died on 20 January 1923 at Little-Griffin Hospital, Valdosta, Lowndes, Gerogia, United States, at age 43.1 Her body was buried on 22 January 1923 at New Hope Cemetery, Taylor, Florida, United States.3
+She married George Taylor Scott, son of Samuel C. Scott and Rebecca E. Kelly, on 23 December 1894 at Taylor, Florida, United States.2 Ella died on 20 January 1923 at Little-Griffin Hospital, Valdosta, Lowndes, Georgia, United States, at age 43.1 Her body was buried on 22 January 1923 at New Hope Cemetery, Taylor, Florida, United States.3

 Children of Ella Frances Jackson and George Taylor Scott